Guanyin

-Guanyin (Guānyīn (觀音); Jyutping: Gun1 jam1) is a common Chinese name of the bodhisattva associated with compassion known as Avalokiteśvara (अवलोकितेश्वर).
+Guanyin (Guānyīn (觀音, Gun1 jam1)) is a common Chinese name of the Bodhisattva associated with compassion known as Avalokiteśvara (अवलोकितेश्वर).
 Guanyin is short for Guanshiyin, which means "[The One Who] Perceives the Sounds of the World".
 Originally regarded as male in Indian Buddhism, Guanyin has been more commonly depicted as female in China and most of East Asia since about the 12th century.
 Due to sociogeographical factors, Guanyin may also be historically depicted as genderless or androgynous.
 On the 19th day of the sixth lunar month, Guanyin's attainment of Buddhahood is celebrated.
 Guanyin has been incorporated in other religions, including Taoism and Chinese folk religion.
 (Note: For Details, see the #Role in other Eastern religions.)

 Some Buddhists believe that when one of their adherents departs from this world, they are placed by Guanyin in the heart of a lotus and then sent to the western pure land of Sukhāvatī.
 Guanyin is often referred to as the "most widely beloved Buddhist Divinity" with miraculous powers to assist all those who pray to her, as is mentioned in the universal gate chapter of the Lotus Sutra and the Kāraṇḍavyūha Sūtra.

 Several large temples in East Asia are dedicated to Guanyin, including Shaolin Monastery, Longxing Temple, Dule Temple, Puning Temple, Nanhai Guanyin Temple, Kwan Im Thong Hood Cho Temple, Shitennō-ji, Sensō-ji, Kiyomizu-dera, Sanjūsangen-dō, and many others.
 Guanyin's abode and bodhimaṇḍa in India are recorded as being on Mount Potalaka.
 With the localization of the belief in Guanyin, each area adopted its own Potalaka.
 In Chinese Buddhism, Mount Putuo is considered the bodhimaṇḍa of Guanyin.
 Naksansa is considered to be the Potalaka of Guanyin in Korea.
 Japan's Potalaka is located at Fudarakusan-ji.
 Tibet's is the Potala Palace.
 Vietnam's Potalaka is the Hương Temple.

 There are several pilgrimage centers for Guanyin in East Asia.
 Putuoshan (Mount Putuo) is the main pilgrimage site in China.
 There is a 33-temple Guanyin pilgrimage in Korea, which includes Naksansa.
 In Japan, there are several pilgrimages associated with Guanyin.
 The oldest one of them is the Saigoku Kannon Pilgrimage, a pilgrimage through 33 temples with Guanyin shrines.
 Guanyin is beloved by most Buddhist traditions in a nondenominational way and is found in most Tibetan temples under the name Chenrézik.
 Guanyin is also beloved and worshipped in the temples in Nepal.
 The Hiranya Varna Mahavihar, located in Patan, is one example.
 Guanyin is also found in some influential Theravada temples, such as Gangaramaya Temple, Kelaniya, and Natha Devale, near the Temple of the Tooth in Sri Lanka.
 Guanyin can also be found in Thailand's Temple of the Emerald Buddha, Wat Huay Pla Kang (where the huge statue of her is often mistakenly called the "Big Buddha"), and Myanmar's Shwedagon Pagoda.
 Statues of Guanyin are a widely depicted subject of Asian art and are found in the Asian art sections of most museums in the world.